 Dr. Lee was born in Toronto, Kansas.
 By September 1918 he was attending St. Louis University School of Medicine, but his daughter wrote that he eventually graduated from the University of Kansas School of Medicine in 1924.
 After his residency at Bell Memorial Hospital, Dr. Lee worked as a general practitioner in Yates Center, Kansas.
 His February 16, 1942 draft card lists him as 5 feet, 9 inches (175 cm) and 165 lbs.
 (75 kg), with brown hair and gray eyes.

-Captain Lee was already a member of the 32nd Station Hospital per a War Department special order dated September 16, 1942 and joined the unit on September 25, 1942 at at Camp Rucker, Alabama.
+Captain Lee was assigned to the 32nd Station Hospital per a War Department special order dated September 16, 1942 and joined the unit on September 25, 1942 at at Camp Rucker, Alabama.
 Captain Lee became the unit’s Lab Officer on August 15, 1943.
 Captain Lee was listed as Ward Officer – Tropical Medicine and Dermatology as of December 31, 1943.
 The May 1, 1944 roster drops the dermatology part but his title is back to the full one on the December 31, 1944 roster.
 Captain Lee apparently served as the unit’s Soldier Voting Officer for the election of 1944.
 He was awarded the Bronze Star Medal sometime in 1945.
 Like many longstanding members of the 32nd Station Hospital, he left the unit in July 1945, but was transferred back that same summer.
 Upon the unit’s arrival at the Boston Port of Embarkation aboard the S.S.
 John Clarke on October 8, 1945, he was transferred to the Reception Station at Camp Myles Standish, Massachusetts.
 He had four daughters: two with his first wife Thelma, and two with his second wife, Lenora.